 Evaluating the quality and availability of user input data to be used in catastrophe models is an important requirement for ASOP compliance.
-ASOP 38, Section 3.3.2, explains, "The actuary should understand the user input that is required to produce the model output.
-This understanding includes the level of detail required in the user input to produce the results that are consistent with the intended use of the model."
+ASOP 38, Section 3.3.2, explains, "The actuary should take reasonable steps to confirm that the precision and accuracy of the user input are consistent with the intended purpose and should refer, as applicable, to ASOP No. 23, Data Quality, when selecting, using, or evaluating data used in the catastrophe model."

-ASOP 38 also refers actuaries to ASOP 23, Data Quality, for further guidance on quality and availability of the model user input data.
-High quality data is the key to any actuarial analysis.
+ASOP 38 refers actuaries to ASOP 23, Data Quality, for further guidance on quality and availability of the model user input data.
+High quality data are the key to any actuarial analysis.
 The standard requires actuaries to check data for consistency and reasonableness as well as accuracy and comprehensiveness.
-As stated in ASOP 23, Section 3.5(b), "the actuary should review the data used directly in the actuary's analysis for the purpose of identifying data values that are materially questionable or relationships that are materially inconsistent."
-Section 3.7 of ASOP 23 goes on to say that actuaries should use their professional judgment to determine: "if the data are of sufficient quality to perform the analysis" and/ or if "the data requires enhancements before the analysis can be performed".
+As stated in ASOP 23, Section 3.3(b), the actuary should "make a reasonable effort to identify data values that are questionable or relationships that are significantly inconsistent.
+If the actuary believes questionable or inconsistent data values could have a significant effect on the analysis, the actuary should consider taking further steps, when practical, to improve the quality of the data."